-On May 23, 2018, PPMI and PER Petroleum Corp. ("PER") entered into a joint venture agreement with PER Petroleum Corp., under the terms of which both parties agreed to incorporate a corporation to be called Phoenix Southern Petroleum Corp. ("PSPC").
-PSPC will be organized to buy and sell on retail basis refined petroleum, LPG, various kinds of lubricants, car care products, and such other petroleum products, and to operate, manage and carry out gasoline retail stations.
-The shareholdings of PPMI and PER in PSPC shall be 51% and 49%, respectively.
+On May 23, 2018, PPMI entered into a joint venture agreement with PER Petroleum Corp. ("PER"), under the terms of which both parties agreed to incorporate a corporation to be called Phoenix Southern Petroleum Corp. ("PSPC").
+PSPC was incorporated on July 5, 2018 for the purpose of buying and selling on retail basis refined petroleum, LPG, various kinds of lubricants, car care products, and such other petroleum products, and to operate, manage and carry out gasoline retail stations.
+PPMI and PER shall acquire 51% and 49% in PSPC, respectively.
 Under the terms of the joint venture agreement, PSPC will enter into an area franchise agreement with the Company for purpose of operating a network of gasoline service station in the Bicol region.
+As per joint venture agreement PPMI will have an initial funding of ₱30.6 Million while PER shall have initial capital of ₱29.40 Million.